We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 According to a 2023 study, cushioned shoes help reduce knee pain from osteoarthritis.

 Shoes with more cushioning and shock absorption may provide more support and reduce knee pain.
-Running shoes often have in-built support and cushioning, but some orthopedic dress shoes may offer similar benefits.
+Running shoes often have built-in support and cushioning, but some orthopedic dress shoes may offer similar benefits.

 No, physical activity can improve symptoms and increase flexibility.

-Knee and back pain can result from wearing unsupportive shoes.
-Another common cause of this pain is osteoarthritis.
+Wearing unsupportive shoes can cause knee and back pain, and osteoarthritis is another common cause.
 Supportive and cushioned shoes that provide total foot and ankle support can reduce pain and make exercising easier.